Seeed-Studio/grove.py/doc/README.md

 #### Command Reference Table
 Some devices need root permission signed in sudo column, the coresponding command must prefix with "sudo" if run with a none-root user.

+**Most of the commands will list the available argument/pin when it need argument but not specifying.**

 <div>
   <table border="0">
     <tr align="center">